duosecurity/duo_log_sync/README.md

 ### Trust Monitor Support
 - Currently, the Trust Monitor endpoint only supports logging in JSON format, and does not support MSPs.
 Calling this endpoint (in combination with any other endpoints) using CEF format or MSPs will not allow the program to execute.

+## Troubleshooting

+### Common Issues

+- **API timeout errors**: Ensure the `timeout` setting is at least 120 seconds.
+DuoLogSync enforces this minimum to comply with Duo API rate limits.
+- **Checkpoint file errors**: Verify the checkpoint directory exists and has write permissions.
+- **SSL certificate errors**: For TCPSSL protocol, ensure the certificate file path is correct and the file contains valid certificates.
+- **Timezone issues**: DuoLogSync must run on a system set to UTC/GMT timezone.
+- **Logs not appearing**: Verify your receiving server is running and accessible at the configured hostname and port.

+---

+## Support

+For issues and questions:
+- Open an issue on [GitHub](https://github.com/duosecurity/duo_log_sync/issues)
+- Contact Duo Support at support@duosecurity.com
+- Visit the [Duo documentation](https://duo.com/docs) for additional resources